Income-Driven Repayment Plans and Public Service Loan Forgiveness

 The PSLF program rewards borrowers for working in the non-profit sector.
 Borrowers must make 120-monthly, on-time payments while working fulltime (30 hours or more per week) at a non-profit, 501(c)(3), military, or governmental organization.
 While many medical schools and teaching hospitals qualify, an Employment Certification Form should be submitted to confirm an employer’s eligibility and to keep track of payments.

 After making the required monthly payments, the borrower can apply to have their outstanding federal student loan balance forgiven.
 For more details about PSLF, review the PSLF Fact Sheet.
-You can also use the “PSLF Forgiven” feature in the Medloans® Organizer and Calculator to view potential forgiveness amounts.
+You may also want to use the “PSLF Forgiven” feature in the Medloans® Organizer and Calculator to view potential forgiveness amounts.

 Public Service Loan Forgiveness is ONLY available for Direct Loans.
 If existing student loans did not originate from Direct Loans, they can be converted into a Direct Loan by consolidating.
 For more information, visit www.studentloans.gov .

 How do the Repayment Plans and PSLF Work Together?

 Once residency training is finished, a physician’s salary will increase, and the required monthly payment amount will increase, but it will never be more than what the Standard 10-year payment amount would have been when initially entering repayment.

 Other loan forgiveness options available with the income-driven plans take 20 or 25 years to realize; however, if public service is your desire, and you meet all the criteria, you could benefit by combining PSLF with an income-driven plan and experience loan forgiveness in a shorter period of time.

-*This document does not provide all eligibility requirements, but instead, highlights many of the features of each plan.
+*This document does not provide all eligibility requirements, but instead, highlights features of each repayment plan.
 To determine if these repayment plans and/or if Public Service Loan Forgiveness is an option for you, contact your loan servicer(s).